ManchesterBioinference/GP_Transcription_Dynamics/README.md

 Python implementation of the transcriptional regulation model with Gaussian processes using [GPflow](https://www.gpflow.org/) and [TensorFlow probability](https://www.tensorflow.org/probability).

-TRCD -- contains the main model for the transcriptional regulation model.

 ## Dependencies

 See requirenments.txt

+##  TRCD

+-- contains the transcriptional regulation model (custom implementation of GPR for stacked time series; transcriptional regulation kernel).

 ## Simulations:
 -- simulated_examples.py runs an experiment on simulated data (generates the data, fits trcd model and runs mcmc);